The Sri Lankan cuisine: food, food, drinks, prices

 Tap water you can use, but not recommended.
 Stock up on bottles, a half liter of which costs 70 rupees.

-As already mentioned, coconut water is a great way to quench your thirst, but still useful.
+As already mentioned, coconut water is an excellent remedy to quench thirst, but still useful.
 Besides coconut "failed state," there are quite a lot.
 Right in front of you coconut will open and will give it to you to drink.

 Due to the fact that in Sri Lanka there is a great number of fruits, and the café menu is always a selection of fresh juices such as mango, papaya juice, orange, etc., they are thick, and the taste is very rich.
 It should be "fresh" from 50 rupees.
 Became popular smoothies (smoothie) based on seasonal local fruits with milk and ice.
 Very interesting drink Lassi with Indian origin, and consists of fruit, sugar and yogurt or curd, ice.
 It has a slightly sour dairy flavor, thirst quenching, costs 150 rupees.